Ready. Set. STOP! - FAQ

 Which Tallahassee intersections will be monitored by red light safety cameras?

-Safety cameras will be installed at intersections that have the highest numbers of traffic violations and collisions, including the following:
+Safety cameras are installed at intersections that have the highest numbers of traffic violations and collisions, including the following:

 - Tennessee Street at Monroe Street